astsu777/dotfiles/README.md

 ## Rofi
 ![](https://i.postimg.cc/650hMK9j/screenshot-20210718-035.png)

 While *DMenu* is a very good application that can be used as a basic launcher menu, I prefer *Rofi* as it provides more option and can also be used as a drop-in replacement of *DMenu*.
 The file *config/rofi/config.rasi* contains the configuration of *Rofi*.
 It defines how the content presented by the application is sorted, the fuzzy search and also the theme used by the application.
+The other files are just themes called by the configuration file.

 ## Starship Prompt
 The *[Starship](https://starship.rs/)* prompt is a cross-shell prompt compatible with *BASH*, *ZSH*, *FISH* and is written in *Rust*.
 I use this prompt on all my workstations so I can enjoy the same experience everywhere with some nice customization.
 When the *Starship* prompt is not installed, a more standard but yet customized prompt is also configured for *BASH* and *ZSH*.
 The following screenshot illustrates the *Starship* prompt vs. my customized *BASH* prompt: